+PROGRAM COURSE OUTCOMES CONTENT TEACHING- EVALUATION

+OUTCOMES LEARNING

+ACTIVITIES

-PROGRAM OUTCOMES COURSE OUTCOMES CONTENT TEACHING- LEARNING ACTIVITIES EVALUATION 9.
-Demonstrate nationalism & internationalism through love for one's national heritage, respect for other cultures and commitment to service In any encounter with patients, co-workers & co-learners, in whatever setting, the Pediatric resident-in-training should: 1.
-Practice appropriate attitude & values of a competent and professional health advocate with focus on service and love of country 2.
-Demonstrate the attributes of responsible citizenship, and cultural competence 3.
-Exhibit cultural & religious sensitivity 4.
-Manifest the attribute of dedication to service The Philippine Culture Principles of ethical practice Service oriented curriculum Principles of advocacy work Actual patient encounters Preceptorials Lay fora Community work Performance rating scale for: 10.
-Demonstrate social accountability by adhering to the principles of relevance, equity, quality, and cost effectiveness in the delivery of healthcare to patients, families and communities In any encounter with patients, co-workers & co-learners, in whatever setting, the Pediatric resident-in-training should: 1.
-Adhere to the principles of relevance, equity, quality and cost-effectiveness in healthcare administration, planning and conduct of health projects for children & adolescents 2.
-Utilize community (public & private) resources in the conduct of health education sessions 3.
-Recognize the priority health needs of the pediatric patients, family and community through the use of evidence-based data and appropriate technology in the delivery of Evidence based medicine E-learning Clinical practice guidelines Quality assurance methods for delivery of health care Health Programs of DOH, WHO, PPS, Subspecialty societies and other health agencies Actual patient encounters Preceptorials Lay fora Health Programs Performance rating scale for:
+9. Demonstrate nationalism & internationalism through love for one's national heritage, respect for other cultures and commitment to service In any encounter with patients, co-workers & co-learners, in whatever setting, the Pediatric resident-in-training should: Practice appropriate attitude & values of a competent and professional health advocate with focus on service and love of country Demonstrate the attributes of responsible citizenship, and cultural competence Exhibit cultural & religious sensitivity Manifest the attribute of dedication to service The Philippine Culture Principles of ethical practice Service oriented curriculum Principles of advocacy work Actual patient encounters Preceptorials Lay fora Community work Performance rating scale for: • Preceptorials • Clinical performance Journals/ reflections Portfolios 10.
+Demonstrate social accountability by adhering to the principles of relevance, equity, quality, and cost effectiveness in the delivery of healthcare to patients, families and communities In any encounter with patients, co-workers & co-learners, in whatever setting, the Pediatric resident-in-training should: Adhere to the principles of relevance, equity, quality and cost-effectiveness in healthcare administration, planning and conduct of health projects for children & adolescents Utilize community (public & private) resources in the conduct of health education sessions Recognize the priority health needs of the pediatric patients, family and community through the use of evidence-based data and appropriate technology in the delivery of comprehensive health care Deliver health care to all patients regardless of socio-economic status, political affiliations, religious beliefs, ethnicity and gender Evidence based medicine E-learning Clinical practice guidelines Quality assurance methods for delivery of health care Health Programs of DOH, WHO, PPS, Subspecialty societies and other health agencies Bioethical practice of medicine Actual patient encounters Preceptorials Lay fora Health Programs Performance rating scale for: • Preceptorials • Clinical performance Journals/ reflections Portfolios

-comprehensive health care 4.
-Deliver health care to all patients regardless of socioeconomic status, political affiliations, religious beliefs, ethnicity and gender Bioethical practice of medicine 11.
-Practice community- oriented health care to pediatric patients & their families for realistic, feasible, cost effective and relevant service The resident-in-training, being community oriented, should: 1.
-Analyze the important characteristics of and the needs of the community that might impact on patient care 2.
-Apply the understanding of these features to improve the management of the patient's population 3.
-Evaluate the social determinants of health in the community 4.
-Recognize the available resources in the community and effectively use these resources when necessary 5.
-Apply the principles of preventive and promotive pediatric health care to the community 6.
-Recognize the need for a consultative & participative partnership with the other stakeholders in the community 7.
-Coordinate communities for sustainability and self-reliance Community- oriented residency training curriculum Professional & ethical health advocate Disease causation & prevention Biological, social, psychological & environmental determinants to health & disease Family & community medicine concepts & principles Emerging issues Health education Demography Community health indices Actual patient encounters Preceptorials Lay fora Community work Performance rating scale for:
+11. Practice community- oriented health care to pediatric patients & their families for realistic, feasible, cost effective and relevant service The resident-in-training, being community oriented, should: Analyze the important characteristics of and the needs of the community that might impact on patient care Apply the understanding of these features to improve the management of the patient's population Evaluate the social determinants of health in the community Recognize the available resources in the community and effectively use these resources when necessary Apply the principles of preventive and promotive pediatric health care to the community Recognize the need for a consultative & participative partnership with the other stakeholders in the community Coordinate communities for sustainability and self-reliance Community- oriented residency training curriculum Professional & ethical health advocate Disease causation & prevention Biological, social, psychological & environmental determinants to health & disease Family & community medicine concepts & principles Emerging issues Health education Demography Community health indices Community diagnosis Actual patient encounters Preceptorials Lay fora Community work Performance rating scale for: • Preceptorials • Clinical performance • Community work Journals/ reflections Portfolios --- --- --- -- ---